commonsguy/cwac-security/README.markdown

 - a `RuntimePermissionUtils` class to help you with the Android 6.0+ runtime permission system

-- a `TrustManagerBuilder` to help you create a custom `TrustManager`, describing what sorts of SSL certificates you want to support in your HTTPS operations

 - a `SignatureUtils` class to help you determine the SHA-256 hash of the signing key of some package, to compare against known values, to help detect whether you are about to be communicating with some hacked version of an app